The Gigantic Turnip

-The story has been rewritten and adapted numerous times into other languages (e.g. into Ukrainian by Ivan Franko; into Polish by Julian Tuwim; into Bulgarian by Ran Bosilek).
+The story has been rewritten and adapted numerous times in other languages, for example Polish by Julian Tuwim; Bulgarian by Ran Bosilek, and English by Jan Brett.

 Plot

 It is a chain tale, in which a grandfather plants a turnip, which grows so large that he cannot pull it up himself.
 He asks the grandmother for help, and they together still cannot pull it up.
 Successively their granddaughter and pets are recruited to help, until they finally pull the turnip up together.
 The specific ordering and set of people and animals varies.
 However, in the popular Russian version (based on the 1864 adaptation of Konstantin Ushinsky) their order is quite fixed, with rhythm and rhyme: it is the grandfather (dedka), the grandmother (babka), the granddaughter (vnuchka), the female-dog (zhuchka), the female-cat (koshka) and finally only with the help of the female-mouse (myshka) can the giant turnip (repka) be pulled up.